duanestorey/dsdotcom/content/posts/2024/leaving-wordpress-behind.md

 and the official WordPress accounts continue to talk down to their followers.
 Everybody should be speaking up now and advocating for what they believe in.

 WordPress isn't a spring chicken anymore - it's been around over a decade, and powers 43% of the web.
-The codebase and the community owes much of its success to the thousands of core, plugin, and theme contributors, many of which whom submitted their work for.
-I'd like to think I did my part contributing to the success of WordPress in the early days, helping in the following ways:
+The codebase and the community owes much of its success to the thousands of core, plugin, and theme contributors who submitted their work for free.
+I'd tried to do my part to contribute the success of WordPress in the early days, helping in the following ways:
-* I co-organized and ran three separate WordCamps in the Vancouver area (the photo above is from WordCamp Whistler, an event I was not able to do a sequel for due to the excessive limitations imposed by the WordPress Foundation).
+* I co-organized and ran three separate WordCamps in the Vancouver area (the photo above is from WordCamp Whistler, an event I was not able to do twice due to the excessive limitations imposed by the WordPress Foundation).
 * In the early days, I helped sponsor many WordCamp events around the world, the majority of which I never even attended
 * I co-developed several popular plugins, one of which for a time provided the default mobile experience on WordPress.com.
 Several plugin contributors on X (including the author of WPGraphQL) recently told me that my plugin code was their first real introduction